-The BNRC comprises of five Board Directors; the chairperson of the committee shall be one of the board's independent members who shall have a vicechairperson to act on his behalf in his absence.
+The BNRC comprises of five directors, including a minimum of 3 non-executive Board Directors; the chairperson of the committee shall be one of the board's independent members who shall have a vicechairperson to act on his behalf in his absence.
 The members of the BNRC have collective experience in banking, business, and Islamic Sharia.

-As per the Charter, the committee meets 4 times a year at least, or whenever needed, to perform its role effectively.
-The main objective of the committee is to assist the Board of Directors to undertake its nominations and remunerations' responsibilities.
-The responsibilities of BNRC include assessing the nominees for the Board based on an approved set of evaluation criteria, administering the assessment of the Board, revising the Remuneration Policy and the assessment of Executive Management's performance in addition to ensuring proper employee succession plan is in place.
+As per the Charter, the committee meets 4 times a year at least, or whenever necessary, to perform its role effectively.
+The key objective of the committee is to assist the Board of Directors to undertake its nominations and remunerations' responsibilities.
+The responsibilities of BNRC include assessing the nominees for the Board based on an approved set of evaluation criteria, administering the assessment of the Board, revising the Remuneration Policy and the assessment of Executive Management's performance, in addition to ensuring proper employee succession plan is in place.

-During 2023, the committee met 4 times.
+During 2024, the committee met 4 times.
 The committee's activities included, but were not limited to, the following:

-- Review the proposed remuneration schemes and propose related recommendations to the Board for approval. - Conduct Board Performance Assessment. - · Conduct performance assessment for Fatwa and Sharia Supervisory Board. - •Review the annual performance assessment of the Vice-Chairman & Group CEO. - Ensure that performance assessment was conducted for Executive Management. - Review the succession plan. - Identify training programs to the Board. - Discuss the employment of competent national cadres in mid and top management.
+- · Review the proposed remuneration schemes and propose related recommendations to the Board for approval. - Conduct Board Performance Assessment. - · Conduct performance assessment for the Sharia Supervisory Board. - Review the annual performance assessment of the Vice-Chairman & Group CEO. - Ensure that performance assessment was conducted for the Executive Management. - Review the succession plan. - Identify training programs to the Board. - · Discuss the employment of competent national cadres in mid and top management.